 My gender identity and expression is in flux as it relates to my history, my culture, the language I have available to me, and the worlds I live in.
 But this idea isn’t represented in most understandings of gender that are presented in mass media.

-Lady Gaga has made the phrase “” famous; it has led to the idea that all LGBTQIA+ people experience their identities the same, despite the fact that gender and sexuality are two related, but completely different things.
+Lady Gaga has made the phrase “born this way” famous; it has led to the idea that all LGBTQIA+ people experience their identities the same, despite the fact that gender and sexuality are two related, but completely different things.
 Most trans people are represented as being in the “wrong” body, as being born with a discrepancy.
-This narrative is certainly true for many trans people, but .
+This narrative is certainly true for many trans people, but it is not the only narrative.
 The way it has become the dominant narrative has led to the idea that all people were born into their gender identity.